When Carly Fiorina was hired as Hewlett-Packard's CEO, she was the first woman to take control of a Fortune 100 company.

 The Compaq merger continued to place Fiorina's executive decisions in question.
 A year-and-a-half after the merger, Fiorina claimed victory announcing that HP was a cutting-edge company and industry leader in all business categories.
 However, business analysts observed that HP really hadn’t changed much.
 Eighty percent of profit still came from the printer division, morale was down and, in 2004, several top executives left the company.

 In January 2005, the Hewlett-Packard board of directors met with Carly Fiorina to discuss the company’s performance.
 She rejected a proposed plan to transfer her authority to division heads and a month later she resigned as chair and CEO of HP.
 Her departure was widely covered in the news media with supporters and critics weighing in.
+She then became a consultant for Republican candidates.
+In 2010, Fiorina made a run for the U.S. Senate in California.
+She was defeated in that race, but she then set her sights on the White House.
+In 2015, Fiorina announced that she was running for the Republican nomination for president.

 Send this to a friend